Becoming A CTAN Mirror

 Having a … CTAN mirror will change your life. – M. Doob

-You can help out the community by running a mirror of the Comprehensive Archive Network.
+You can help out the TeX community by running a mirror of the Comprehensive TeX Archive Network.
 This page contains directions on how to become an official CTAN mirror.
 They should suffice if you run Linux and probably also if you run Macintosh OS X. (If you write up instructions for a Windows system, please, let us know.)

 In April 2021 we started to support HTTPS for the redirector.
 From this time on the automatic redirection leads to a mirror server with the HTTPS protocol.
 The other protocols are left for manual selection only.

 If you decide to become a mirror then once you have it set up, it mostly runs itself.
 So this is a low-impact way to help out.
-You need permanent Internet connectivity and at least 42 GB of hard drive space free (50 GB leaves room to grow).
+You need permanent Internet connectivity and at least 60 GB of hard drive space free (100 GB leaves room to grow).
 The traffic is not too much, but if we have enough mirrors then of course each of them helping a little results in an overall help that is big.

 These are the steps to setting up a mirror.
 More on each is in a section below.

-• Giving visitors access to files means running either a web or FTP demon, or both.
+- Giving visitors access to files means running either a web or FTP demon, or both.

-• Get the files to hold from us by running rsync.
+- Get the files to hold from us by running rsync.

-• Update those files every day.
+- Update those files every day.
 This means running rsync as a cron job.

-• Sign up to be an official mirror.
+- Sign up to be an official mirror.

 Simplicity

-The two most popular way to offer the files to your visitors are over HTTP and over FTP.
-To keep the discussion straightforward, the examples below assume that you keep the archive in the /var/ftp/pub/tex-archive directory.
+The two most popular way to offer the files to your visitors are over

 If you will offer the materials over HTTP then you must have a web server.
 We use Apache.
 Setting up the web server is beyond this document's scope.
 However, here are a few suggestions to consider.

-• One way to make the archive available is by putting a soft link inside your document root.
-With the default Apache setup, this
+One way to make the archive available is by putting a soft link inside

 ln -s /var/ftp/pub/tex-archive /var/www/html/tex-archive

-• You want to keep files in the archive that happen to be named index.html from being served by your Apache as the index of that directory's page.
-Put something like this in your configuration file.
+You want to keep files in the archive that happen to be named

 To offer materials over FTP, you must have an FTP demon running.
 We use vsftpd but there are many others.
 Setting up the demon is beyond our scope, but if your documentation does not cover how to allow anonymous access then just get new server software.